Fines of up to £17m launched for uk firms with poor cyber-security

 A contract between two parties designed to release one or both parties from legal claims.
 For example, one party agrees not to hold the other party liable for any expenses, damages, or losses arising from a transaction or activity between the two parties.

-I: INDEMNITY V INDEMNIFY
+I: INDEMNITY v INDEMNIFY

-Present day value is what the item is worth in today’s terms, based on replacement cost less an allowance (depreciation) for age and condition/use.
+Indemnity also known as present day value is what the item is worth in today’s terms, based on replacement cost less an allowance (depreciation) for age and condition/use.

 The location determining which courts have the power or authority to decide a particular decide on a particular matter.